xflorameng/covid-19_interventions/README.md

 `monte_carlo_simulation_overcrowding.py` investigates household overcrowding.
 Please use `monte_carlo_plot.py` to visualize results of the Monte Carlo experiments.
 Additionally, `single_simulation.py` gives an example that conducts in-depth analysis of one single simulation.
 The expected outputs are in the `results` directory.
-For the example configurations, one single simulation takes a few minutes on a standard computer, and 100 Monte Carlo trials take a few hours.
+For the example configurations, the run time of one single simulation ranges from a few minutes to an hour on a standard computer.

 We also provide scripts in the `analysis` directory that conduct analysis of US data to corroborate simulation results.
 The results are in the `outputs` directory.
+The run time of each script takes a few minutes on a standard computer.